CyVerse-learning-materials/Visual_Interactive_Computing_Environment/quick-rstudio.rst

 **Rstudio App quick launch**
 -----------------------------
-Rstudio is a free, open source IDE (integrated development environment) for R. It's interface is organized so that the user can clearly view graphs, data table, R code and ouput at the same time.
-It also offers an Import-Wizard-like feature that allows users to import CSV, Excel, SAS (*.sas7bdat), SPSS (*.sav), and Stata (*.dta) files into R without having to write the code to do so
+Rstudio is a free, open source IDE (integrated development environment) for R. Its interface is organized so that the user can clearly view graphs, data table, R code and ouput at the same time.
+It also offers an Import-Wizard-like feature that allows users to import CSV, Excel, SAS (*.sas7bdat), SPSS (*.sav), and Stata (*.dta) files into R without having to write the code to do so.

 1. Running Rstudio App
 ======================

-First log-on `CyVerse DE <https://de.cyverse.org/de/>`_, open the Apps window and you can find the Rstuido Lab app by searching for `rstudio`.
+First log-on `CyVerse DE <https://de.cyverse.org/de/>`_, open the Apps window and find the Rstudio Lab app by searching for `rstudio`.

 |rstudio1-1|

 2. Launch analysis
 ==================

-Launch the Rstudio app by selecting an example folder and then by clicking launch analysis
+Launch the Rstudio app by selecting an example folder and then clicking launch analysis

 |rstudio1-2|